fastmail/Squire/README.md

 License
 -------

 Squire is released under the MIT license.
-See License for full license.
+See LICENSE for full license.

 API
 ---